 Please note that Malaysia's Ministry of Education mandates that all students registered with a Malaysian passport at the school study Malay in some capacity up to the age of 16.
-This can be through either timetabled lessons, if the student wishes to sit for the iGCSE exam, or at lunchtimes if they have already taken their iGCSE or wish to take another subject in their timetable.
+This can be through either timetabled lessons or at lunchtimes.
+Option - Subjects